 - Catfish.
 Cut the fish into large pieces, 4 inchx3 inch pieces.

 - Oil.
 Use avocado, canola, or vegetable oil.
-Use enough oil to fry the basil leaves and catfish and fry the curry paste.
+Use enough oil to fry the basil leaves, catfish, and curry paste.
 Add more as needed if the ingredients absorb more oil than usual.

 - Thai basil.
 Use fresh, clean Thai basil leaves.
 Wash and let it dry completely before frying.
 Leave the stems and use only the leaves.
 Use about 20 leaves for frying to use as garnish.

 - Red curry paste.
 Use store-bought or homemade paste.
-Adjust the fish sauce as needed according to how salty the curry paste is.
+Adjust the fish sauce according to how salty the curry paste is.

 - Krachai or lesser ginger, rhizome herbs looking like little fingers in a clump.
 Its distinct taste and textures add a citrusy, minty taste to the dish.
 For an authentic taste, this ingredient is a must. kaffir leaves